kilari-raja/CSV-anomaly-detector/README.md

 	** improperData.txt contains all errors.
 It will be created automatically when .py file is executed.

+<h1> Please ensure that the source file (AnamolyDetector.py) and the .csv file are in the
+same directory. </h1>

 <b> Note </b>

 	If you are using compound words (more than a word ex. first name), please make sure